 He was soon hired as the top enforcer of the Wyoming Stock Grower’s Association, a group of powerful cattlemen in Johnson County, Wyoming.
 He was later elected sheriff of the county.
-It was here that he made his reputation in the notorious Johnson County War of Wyoming in the 1890s and was involved in the unlawful hanging of James Averell and Cattle Kate.
+He made his reputation in the notorious Johnson County War of Wyoming in the 1890s and was involved in the unlawful hanging of James Averell and Cattle Kate.

 Afterward, he fled south, becoming a U.S. Deputy Marshal in Indian Territory under Judge Isaac Parker and made a name for himself as a strong and honest lawman.
 In 1897, Canton went to Alaska to follow the Klondike Gold Rush but instead became a Deputy U.S. Marshal again.
 After a couple of years, he returned to Oklahoma and once more became a lawman.
 In 1907, he became adjutant general of the Oklahoma National Guard, a post he held until his death on September 27, 1927.
 He was buried at the Fairlawn Cemetery in Oklahoma City, Oklahoma.